 14 Weeks to Prepare For Your IT Career

-Tech Foundry is currently enrolling 18+ students into our Summer Cohort, starting May 8th, and our Fall Cohort, starting September 5th.
+Tech Foundry is currently enrolling 18+ students into our Fall Cohort, starting September 5th.

 Our free 14-week IT training program meets five days a week and requires a time commitment of 20 hours per week.
+Typically classes are Monday through Friday, 12:30-5PM.
 The classes will focus on skills in four technological areas: networking, data analysis, programming, and computer troubleshooting.

 Taking part in the program involves completing projects and classes at our Google-like space in downtown Springfield, MA, going on local and regional field trips, and completing a four-week internship with area employers.
 Completing the Tech Foundry program will help prepare you for an entry-level position in IT.

 If you are passionate about your future, this is the program for you!